DichromaticLB/wadu/README.md

 <i><b> AMEMREAD($$rsp,4) </b></i> produces a 4 byte length vector and not an unsigned integer.

-You can overcome this issue with a casts:
+You can overcome this issue with casts:

 > U32(AMEMREAD($$rsp,4))